imposterFish/smallProjectPortfolio/README.md

 # Small Project Portfolio
 This is a portfolio of old CS projects.
+Currently my notes about the program(s) are comments on the commits.

 | File Name                            | Date Started | Improved Later? | Class                           |
 | ------------------------------------ | -----------: | :-------------: |-------------------------------- |